Alleviating human suffering around the world begins with effective medical education

 The mission of the HMS Master of Medical Sciences in Medical Education (MMSc-Med Ed) is to give those who already excel in one of the health sciences disciplines an opportunity to turn their specialized knowledge and skill towards the advancement of health professions education.
 Through research, skill building and innovation, the MMSc-Med Ed program seeks to transform health professions education in the service of advancing health sciences and health care nationally and internationally.
 Graduates of our program are well-positioned to lead progress and make transformative change.

 MMSc-Med Ed ensures that learners receive training in research methods and skills to conduct evidence-based research in medical education.
 Additionally, learners receive a command of the foundational and emerging content domains in health professions education.

 The Master of Medical Sciences in Medical Education is a two-year program with two primary goals:

 To give students a solid foundation in the theories and principles underpinning health professions education, such as the science of learning, strategies of curriculum development and education design, adult learning theories, integration of education technology and principles of assessment.

 To provide students with comprehensive tools and protected time to engage in research on the most important issues in the field.
 Our research objective includes empirical work and hypothesis testing using quantitative and qualitative analysis.

 The program is committed to flexibility in order to address participants' unique goals.
-Modifications to the recommended curriculum may be feasible.
+Modifications to the recommended coursework sequence may be feasible.

 During the second year of the master’s degree, students work on a thesis project for 75-80% of their time.